 After the close of a public hearing and within 30 days, the Board shall render a written decision, setting forth the reasons for such decision, which shall be accompanied by finding of facts specifying the reasons for the Board’s decision.
 The Board’s decisions are final and binding on all parties pending judicial review, if necessary.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Amendments